 4r= 64 params=4,997,120 relative_to_r16=4.00x

-5r=256 params=19,988,480 relative_to_r16=16.00xThe LoRA and QLoRA papers report strong results at low ranks in their studied tasks, but that does not make one rank universal.[1][3]
+5r=256 params=19,988,480 relative_to_r16=16.00xThe LoRA and QLoRA papers report strong results at low ranks in their studied tasks, but that doesn't make one rank universal.[1][3]
 Establish module coverage first, then sweep rank only as evaluation evidence demands.

 Deciding between full fine-tuning and parameter-efficient methods depends less on raw sample count and more on domain shift, GPU budget, and whether you need one model or many variants.